SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ## Trade (0.x.23)

-Mobs can trade similarly like Villagers by interacting with empty hand.
+Mobs can trade similarly like Villagers by interacting with empty hand or Evil Gem.
+They uses Evil Gem as currency, just like Emerald for Villagers.

-Each mob will have 10 trade offers, 2 offers each for level 1-5.
-Offer level 1-5 requires EXP level 0, 5, 15, 30, 45 respectively.
+Each mob will have 10 trade offers, 2 offers each for tier 1-5.
+Offer tier 1-5 requires EXP level 0, 5, 15, 30, 45 respectively.
+The specific offers depend on their types.

+Each mob has a "Trade Introduction Letter" offer, and you can consume "trade points" to get it.
+Trade points can be accumulated by trading with a specific mob.
+The Trade Introduction Letter can be used to **another** mob (not the mob from whom you got the letter) to refresh all its trade offers.

 ## Mob details